-On completely degraded areas, virgin forest can re-emerge when soil erosion removes the entire soil down to the bedrock, which then weathers and a new primary succession begins, which of course requires considerable time and corresponding diaspora inputs from the surrounding area.
+On completely degraded areas, virgin forest can re-emerge when soil erosion removes the entire soil down to the bedrock, which then weathers and a new primary succession begins, which of course requires considerable time and corresponding diaspores inputs from the surrounding area.
 If, on the other hand, the parent rock is very poor in nutrients from the outset, for example if it is weathered poor sandstones or alluvial sands, the nutrients are only sufficient for the establishment of very poor tree or heath stands or light savannahs.
 These are pedobiomes, specifically peinobiomes (deficient or nutrient-poor soils), which can cover very wide areas.
 They grow on podsol soils with 20 cm thick raw humus (pH = 2.8) and bleaching horizons or even on peat soils.
 These are known from Thailand and Indomalaya, as well as from Guyana (Humiria bush, Eperua forest) and the Amazon lowlands in the Rio Negro basin, which carries 'black water' (rich in humic acid colloids).
 They are also reported in Africa for the Congo Basin and the heaths on Mafia Island off the coast of Tanzania.
 However, peat soils have been most extensively studied in NW Borneo.
 Extensive (14,600 km2) domed forest raised bogs (helobiomes) with Shorea alba and others are found there, starting just beyond the mangrove boundary, with peat deposits up to 15 m thick (pH around 4.0).
 Heath forests (Agathis, Dacrydium, and others) on raw humus soils with Vaccinium as well as Rhododendron also occur there.
 The total area of tropical podsol soils is estimated at seven million hectares.

 At the other extreme are the tropical calcareous soils, or lithobiomes, which are associated with very striking relief forms and have been described from Jamaica and Cuba.
 In the humid tropical climate lime is readily dissolved.
-Carls are formed, the softer limestone disappears, and only the hardest parts remain as razor-sharp ridges (◘ Fig. D-5).
+Clints or grikes (karren)are formed, the softer limestone disappears, and only the hardest parts remain as razor-sharp ridges (◘ Fig. D-5).
 The whole area karsts and is dissected into a network of ridges (the remains of the former plateau surface) by sinkholes, which form as collapse funnels, are round and sometimes up to 150 m deep.
-If the erosion goes even further, as in Cuba, then only single, unconnected towers or cone karst mountains with almost vertical walls remain, like the 'Mogotes' (organ mountains) in Cuba or the 'Moros' in N Venezuela.
+If the erosion goes even further, as in Cuba, then only single, unconnected towers or cone karst mountains with almost vertical walls remain, like the 'Mogotes' (“organ” mountains or cockpit karst) in Cuba or the 'Moros' in N Venezuela.
 The soil of the sinkholes is filled with bauxitic red earth, on which a moist evergreen forest develops.
 The limestone ridges, on the other hand, form a very heterogeneous site, depending on whether alkaline soil (pH = 7.7) can accumulate in individual depressions or not.
 Therefore, one usually finds a very interesting flora with representatives from rain forest to cactus desert.
-In the mentioned areas it is a climate with little over 1000 mm of rain.
+In the mentioned areas the climate is characterised by little over 1000 mm rainfall.
 In NW Madagascar lush tropical rainforests are common outside the karst areas.
 On the karst landscape itself, the vegetation cover is sparsely developed with mostly deciduous tree species (► Fig. D-5).

 We will come back to the halobiomes (mangroves) later.

-◘ Fig. D-5 Impressive karst landscape with cirque formation on Jurassic limestones at the NW tip of Madagascar with an annual precipitation of >2000 mm.
+◘ Fig. D-5 Impressive karst landscape with clint (karren) formation on Jurassic limestones at the NW tip of Madagascar with an annual precipitation of >2000 mm.
 Forest vegetation grows in sinkholes with soils (Photo: E. Fischer).

 3 Vegetation